HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_dx_compose/enable_content_ai.md

 ### OPEN_AI provider configuration

-If you are using the bundled `OPEN_AI` provider, you can configure its behavior via additional properties in the Helm chart.
+If you are using the bundled `OPEN_AI` provider, you can configure its behavior via additional properties in the Helm `values.yaml` file.
 These must be set in the property overrides for `WCMConfigService.properties` e.g.:

 ```yaml
 configuration: